tcsgit/hello/Readme.md

 helm install hello-release ./hello-chart
 ```

-Optionally, you can use Jenkinsfile s to create CI/CD pipeline for OnPrem Kubernetes or Google GKE
+Optionally, you can use Jenkinsfile s to create CI/CD pipeline for OnPrem Kubernetes, AWS EKS/KOPS or Google GKE